How to Build Runnable JavaScript Specifications — SitePoint

 .spec.js.

-function findSpecifications (dir, matchPattern, fileList = []) {
+function findSpecifications (dir, matchPattern) {

 }